ethanls/Tennis-Database-Project--Web-Dev/README.md

 # Tennis Database Project (Web-Dev)
  A project done to understand linking a database to a web application.
- Utilizes JSF, Java, HTML, and SQL.
+ Utilizes JSF, Java, HTML, SQL, and the Primefaces library.

  # --------------------DETAILED INSTRUCTIONS--------------------